robcog-iai/UR17/Documentation/Documentation.md

 	- By using Tags to identify them
 	- Placing Sockets as the Positions SlicingLogicBoxes
 		- Which updates all already placed and coming StaticMeshComponents with the chosen StaticMesh with these Sockets.
+- Make be restricted as to:
+	- Not cutting when pulled out prematurely by..
+		- .. exiting at the start point
+		- .. exiting in the middle by pulling out.
+		- ..
+Not cutting correctly deep enough.
 - Toggleable Debug Functions able to:
 	- Print out text as needed (Basic in it, but only throwing "Test" right now)
 	- Draw a DebugPlane showing a Plane on which the Component will be cut.
 	- Draw Debugboxes, showing the position of the LogicBoxes on the Knife.
 	- Draw the Trajectory of the Knife, up to 1 second ago currently.
+	- Draw Start-/Exit points when cutting
 - Editor Buttons on which the Debug Functions are Toggleable and Sockets of StaticMeshComponent can be filled with the Boxes.
 	- Toggleable Debug Checkboxes
 	- Button to spawn LogicBoxes on chosen StaticMeshComponents.